 The time it takes for you to actually fall asleep is not incorporated into this calculation.
 If you don't move all night it is possible to get 100% sleep efficiency even if it takes you 20 minutes to fall asleep.

 All of our wrist-based trackers automatically detect your sleep.

 Autodetection is based on your movement.
 When you haven’t moved in over an hour, algorithms assume that sleep has begun, which is confirmed by the length of time your movements are indicative of sleep behavior only (rolling over, etc).
 Morning movement tells your tracker that you’re awake.
 If you’re not moving but not asleep for long periods of time it’s possible for your tracker to falsely record sleep, in which case you can delete the sleep record from your dashboard.

 I wore my tracker to bed, but forgot to activate sleep mode

-If you have a Fitbit Force, Charge, Charge HR or Surge, you don't need to activate sleep mode.
-These trackers automatically log your sleep if you wear the tracker to bed.
+All trackers except the Fitbit One automatically log your sleep if you wear the tracker to bed.